Mental chronometry: Big-Five personality traits

-Although a comprehensive study of personality traits and reaction time has yet to be conducted, several researchers have reported associations between RT and the Big Five personality factors of Extraversion and Neuroticism.
-While many of these studies suffer from low sample sizes (generally fewer than 200 individuals), their results are summarized here in brief along with the authors' proposed biologically-plausible mechanisms.
+Several researchers have reported associations between RT and the Big Five personality factors of Extraversion and Neuroticism.
+While many of these studies suffer from low sample sizes (generally fewer than 200 individuals), their results are summarized below in brief along with the authors' proposed biologically plausible mechanisms.
+Larger scale meta-analyses have also been conducted to examine these relations.
+Based on thousands of individuals, neuroticism was found to be a negative correlate (corrected r = -.12 with the withdrawal and volatility aspects) and the enthusiasm aspect of extraversion was found to be a positive correlate (corrected r = .21 with simple reaction time, .15 with choice reaction time, and .16 with choice movement time).
+This pattern is similar to what was observed for the compound trait of optimism.
+Agreeableness and conscientiousness did not demonstrate meaningful relations.

 A 2014 study measured choice RT in a sample of 63 high and 63 low Extraversion participants, and found that higher levels of Extraversion were associated with faster responses.
 Although the authors note this is likely a function of specific task demands rather than underlying individual differences, other authors have proposed the RT-Extraversion relationship as representing individual differences in motor response, which may be mediated by dopamine.
 However, these studies are difficult to interpret in light of their small samples and have yet to be replicated.

 In a similar vein, other researchers have found a small (r < 0.20) association between RT and Neuroticism, wherein more neurotic individuals tended to be slower at RT tasks.
 The authors interpret this as reflecting a higher arousal threshold in response to stimuli of varying intensity, speculating that higher Neuroticism individuals may have relatively "weak" nervous systems.
 In a somewhat larger study of 242 college undergraduates, Neuroticism was found to be more substantially correlated (r ≈ 0.25) with response variability, with higher Neuroticism associated with greater RT standard deviations.
 The authors speculate that Neuroticism may confer greater variance in reaction time through the interference of "mental noise."